bowman2001/perplexdoc/content/doc/intro/publish/index.md

 ## Automated Build and Continuous Deployment

 Special providers automate the build process with configurable virtual machines.
 This is especially useful for teams, which need a shared build environment.
-The provider gets access to their repository (usually _Git_), automatically pulls new content and (re)builds the site.
-Some of them own a _CDN_, which they populate immediately afterwards.
+The provider gets access to their repository (usually Git based), automatically pulls new content and (re)builds the site.
+Some of them own a CDN, which they populate immediately afterwards.

+This setup is also convenient for advanced non-commercial projects as long as commercial providers offer a free tier for personal or open-source use.
+Hugo is building sites so fast, you may well stay in their often generous limits.

 [hd]: https://gohugo.io/hosting-and-deployment/